Easy quantum groups: 3a. Basic operations

-On the other hand, by doing some standard combinatorics, we see that any element of $\mathcal P_2^*$ can be decomposed into a composition of diagrams of type $\slash -2.0mm\backslash -1.7mm| 0.5mm$, appearing with all its 8 possible colorings, as above.
+On the other hand, by doing some standard combinatorics, we see that any element of $\mathcal P_2^*$ can be written as a composition of diagrams of type $\slash -2.0mm\backslash -1.7mm| 0.5mm$, appearing with all its 8 possible colorings, as above.
 Thus, we have as well an inclusion as follows:

 But this shows that we have $D=\mathcal P_2^*$, which proves the last assertion. \end{proof}

 Now with the above construction in hand, we can perform our ``cutting the cube'' operation, and we are led to the following statement, improving what we have so far: